wayneIBM/vpc-on-classic/vpc-cli-reference.md

 `ibmcloud is vpc-create VPC_NAME [--classic-access] [--address-prefix-management auto | manual] [--resource-group-id RESOURCE_GROUP_ID | --resource-group-name RESOURCE_GROUP_NAME] [--json]`

+**Examples**

+-`ibmcloud is vpc-create my-vpc --classic-access` -`ibmcloud is vpc-create my-vpc --address-prefix-management auto` -`ibmcloud is vpc-create my-vpc --resource-group-id fee82deba12e4c0fb69c3b09d1f12345` -`ibmcloud is vpc-create my-vpc --resource-group-name default --json`

 **Options**

-- `VPC_NAME`: Name of the VPC
+- `VPC_NAME`: Name of the VPC.
 - `--classic-access`: This flag indicates whether the VPC should be connected to Classic Infrastructure.
-The default  is `false`.
+The default value is false.
 - `--address-prefix-management`: This flag indicates whether a default address prefix should be automatically created for each zone in this VPC.
 Enumeration type: `auto`, `manual`.
-If `manual`, this VPC is created with no default address prefixes.
-If unspecified, default is `auto`.
+If 'manual', this VPC will be created with no default address prefixes.
+If unspecified, default is 'auto'.
 - `--resource-group-id`: ID of the resource group.
 This option is mutually exclusive with `--resource-group-name`.
 - `--resource-group-name`: Name of the resource group.
 This option is mutually exclusive with `--resource-group-id`.
 - `--json`: Format output in JSON.